threatsimgpt-AI/ThreatSimGPT/docs/guides/USER_GUIDE.md

-# ThreatGPT User Guide
+# ThreatSimGPT User Guide

 **Version:** 1.0.0
 **Last Updated:** November 2025

-Complete guide for installing, configuring, and using ThreatGPT for threat simulation and security training.
+Complete guide for installing, configuring, and using ThreatSimGPT for threat simulation and security training.

 ---